frankstan33127/Automatic_COVID_19_Updates_IN/README.md

 Awesome web scraping tutorial which helped me a lot : https://www.youtube.com/watch?v=MX33Yoa-EvE

 And thank you for the so many stack-overflow legends!

+Site which was used for web scraping : https://www.mohfw.gov.in/